waylad/moonwar/src/game/README.md

-# Phaser game for EOSpaceQuest
+# Phaser game for EndOfSpace

 To start the game: